 Coming here, I actually didn’t have an intention to volunteer at Blanchet House.
 But after having stayed in Portland for a while and witnessing the homelessness situation downtown, I felt like volunteering would be a good way to put to use some extra time I had on my hands.

 I think Blanchet House is a really extraordinary place.
-Before showing up at the house, I was not aware of the unique way the program directly involves people from the streets – some of them former meal guests from Blanchet House itself.
-I didn’t know the way in which the program not only serves hundreds of meals to homeless folks everyday, but also is as a major stepping stone for those who are brought in to the program to live and work.
+The program directly involves people from the streets – some of them former meal guests from Blanchet House itself.
+It is a major stepping stone for those who are brought in to the program to live and work.